dapr/docs/daprdocs/content/en/operations/monitoring/metrics/metrics-overview.md

 description: "Observing Dapr metrics in Kubernetes"
 ---

-Dapr exposes a [Prometheus](https://prometheus.io/) metrics endpoint that you can scrape to gain a greater understanding of how Dapr is behaving and to setup alerts for specific conditions.
+Dapr exposes a [Prometheus](https://prometheus.io/) metrics endpoint that you can scrape to:

+- Gain a greater understanding of how Dapr is behaving.
+- Set up alerts for specific conditions.

 ## Configuration

-The metrics endpoint is enabled by default, you can disable it by passing the command line argument `--enable-metrics=false` to Dapr system processes.
+The metrics endpoint is enabled by default.
+You can disable it by passing the command line argument `--enable-metrics=false` to Dapr system processes.

 The default metrics port is `9090`.
-This can be overridden by passing the command line argument `--metrics-port` to Daprd.
-Additionally, the metrics exporter can be disabled for a specific application by setting the `dapr.io/enable-metrics: "false"` annotation to your application deployment.
+You can override this by passing the command line argument `--metrics-port` to Daprd.

+You can also disable the metrics exporter for a specific application by setting the `dapr.io/enable-metrics: "false"` annotation to your application deployment.
 With the metrics exporter disabled, `daprd` will not open the metrics listening port.

+The follow example shows metrics are explicitly enabled with the port specified as "9090".

 ```yaml
 apiVersion: apps/v1